-If your baby isn’t settling any better after 2-3 weeks, talk to your GP or child and family health nurse.
+But if things aren’t improving after a few nights or if your baby is becoming more upset, it’s a good idea to consult your GP or child and family health nurse.
 They’ll be able to help you work out an approach suited to your child’s needs.

-Camping out works for some babies and parents, but not all babies are the same.
+Camping out works for some babies and parents, but it doesn’t suit everyone.

 Some babies just find it harder to settle.
-Also, there might be times when a happy, healthy baby finds it harder than usual to settle.
-This can be because of a period of rapid development that means he might need more reassurance from you.
+Also, there might be times when happy, healthy babies find it harder than usual to settle.
+This can be because of a period of rapid development that means babies need more reassurance.

 Try not to blame yourself or your baby if camping out doesn’t work for you.
-There are other options you can try for handling baby sleep problems.
+There are other options you can try to help your baby settle.

 Your relationship with your baby, and your health and wellbeing, are important for your baby’s development.
 A good sleep strategy should improve all of these things, as well as helping your baby to settle.